The NESA Board

 BEd.
 M. Educational Admin, MA (Theology), Masters of Educational System Leadership, Grad.
 Cert.
 Gifted Education, GAICD, FACE, FACEL

-Elizabeth is a passionate educator with 30 years leadership experience as Principal and Director across city and rural communities.
-She has an enduring commitment to raising student outcomes and coaching and mentoring future leaders.
+Elizabeth O’Carrigan is a passionate educator with many years of leadership experience as a teacher, principal, and director of education in the city and rural communities.
+She is committed to improving student outcomes and coaching and mentoring future leaders.

 Board member